 More Recipes

-Add egg and molasses and pulse to mix.
-In a cup, mix together the buttermilk, baking soda and salt.
+- Add egg and molasses and pulse to mix.
+In a liquid measuring cup, mix together the buttermilk, baking soda and salt.
 Add to processor and process until mixed.
 Batter will look a little lumpy with clumps of cold butter.

-Pour into pan, sprinkle topping over top, bake on center rack for 30 minutes.
+- Pour into pan, sprinkle topping over, and bake on center rack for 30 minutes or until the cake appears set and little cracks appear in the surface.
 Let cool.

 Rebecca says